cylerc/JASR_AH/README.md

 # JASR_AH
-R script for Arroyo Hondo isotopic data.
+R script for Arroyo Hondo isotopic and faunal data.

 Authors of this repository:
 Cyler Norman Conrad (cylerc@unm.edu)

-This repository contains R scripts to create figures and analyze data for the Arroyo Hondo Pueblo isotope data.
+This repository contains R scripts to create figures and analyze data for the Arroyo Hondo Pueblo isotope and faunal data.

 Written by Cyler Conrad, Department of Anthropology, University of New Mexico